typst/typst/tests/typ/compute/construct.typ

 ---
 // Test the unicode function.
-#test(unicode(97), "a")
+#test(str.from-unicode(97), "a")
-#test(unicode("a"), 97)
+#test(str.to-unicode("a"), 97)

 ---
-// Error: 10-13 expected integer or string, found content
+// Error: 19-22 expected integer, found content
-#unicode([a])
+#str.from-unicode([a])

 ---
-// Error: 10-14 string must contain exactly one code point, contained 2
+// Error: 17-21 string must contain exactly one code point, contained 2
-#unicode("ab")
+#str.to-unicode("ab")

 ---
-// Error: 10-12 0xffffffffffffffff is not inside the valid code point range
+// Error: 19-21 0xffffffffffffffff is not inside the valid code point range
-#unicode(-1) // negative values are not valid
+#str.from-unicode(-1) // negative values are not valid

 ---
-// Error: 10-18 0x110000 is not inside the valid code point range
+// Error: 19-27 0x110000 is not inside the valid code point range
-#unicode(0x110000) // 0x10ffff is the highest valid code point
+#str.from-unicode(0x110000) // 0x10ffff is the highest valid code point

 ---
 #assert(range(2, 5) == (2, 3, 4))